KOKIAS/CMPT-365/README.md

   1) Copying Pixels
   2) Histogram Difference Programing Language and Platform

-For language:
-We choose Java.
+For language: we choose Java.

-For video processing:
+For video processing: we used OpenCV.
-We used OpenCV.
 The mat is a matrix based object, it becomes handy to deal with frames and pixels using it.

-For User Interface:
-We used Scene Builder to modify and create the GUI.
+For User Interface: we used Scene Builder to modify and create the GUI.